ruilin-wu/FAM_VCK5000/FAM_VCK5000_Design1/README.md

-# The second design of FFT Accumulation Method using VCK5000 Versal Development Card
+# The first design of FFT Accumulation Method using VCK5000 Versal Development Card

 ***Version: Vitis 2022.2***